13 Critical Questions to Ask Your Doctor Before Taking Pain Meds

 What’s the best way to approach pain management?

 The current “best practice” for pain management is to start with a non-opioid pain reliever such as acetaminophen, plus a non-steroidal anti-inflammatory drug like ibuprofen or perhaps a medication such as gabapentin or pregabalin, says Eugene Viscusi, MD, director of acute pain management at Jefferson University Hospitals in Philadelphia, Pennsylvania.
 “Opioids should be added to this on an as-needed basis.
 The key is to use the lowest effective dose for the shortest amount of time,” says Dr. Viscusi.
 Talk to your doctor about your exit strategy to deal with any possible withdrawals.
-Here are 16 anti-inflammatory foods to eat to reduce pain.
+(Learn what anti-inflammatory foods can help reduce the pain too.)

 Can I try non-opioid treatments first?